navindex/ci4-authx/README.md

 ### 6.1.
 Authentication

-Provides access to any of the authentication packages that **Navindex:Auth** knows about.
+Provides access to any of the authentication packages that **Navindex:AuthX** knows about.
 By default it will return the "Local Authentication" library, which is the basic password-based system.

 ```php
     $authenticate = service('authentication');